joel-costigliola/assertj-presentation/PITCHME.md

 AssertJ is an assertion java library which:
 - provides rich assertions for common java types |
-- improves code readability thanks to its fluent API |
+- improves test code readability with its fluent API |
 - easy to use with your favorite IDE |
 - reports helpful error messages when assertions fail |
 - has javadoc with code examples |